Skip to contents

 cs_only

 Logical.
 If TRUE (default) only enumerate over CSs present in each fit's $sets$cs; if FALSE loop over all L rows of $alpha.
 Either way, effects whose entire alpha row is zero are skipped.
-When TRUE, every fit must carry a non-null $sets$cs or the function errors.
+When TRUE, trait views without credible sets are skipped with a warning; if fewer than two trait views remain, the function returns NULL.

 p1, p2, p12